JustinGitZzz/aws-ec2/README.md

 - Networking and Security : Implementing SSH key-based authentication, firewall rules, and secure file transfer protocols
 - User and Access Management : Configuring user permissions and access within the server
 - Directory Confinement : Setting up chroot environment or directory access restrictions
+- Routing and Traffic Management : Using AWS VPC to create route tables to control the traffic flow between subnets and configuring internet gateways and VPC endpoints for efficient and secure access

 ### Tools Used